USDA-SCINet/scinet-site/pages/support/requests.md

 to the SCINet Virtual Research Support Core (VRSC) [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=modify%20project%20allocation).

 ### To Request a Quota Increase for an Existing SCINet Project
-When requesting a project quota increase on Ceres or Atlas, you will be asked to briefly explain why using /90daydata does not cover your storage needs.
+When requesting a project quota increase on Ceres or Atlas, you will be asked to briefly explain why using /90daydata and/or permanent storage on Juno does not cover your storage needs.

 To request a project quota increase for storage on Ceres, Atlas and/or Juno, please have the project PI or manager fill out the following request form: